What is a Spectrometer?

 The laser light is scattered off the sample and passed through a filter to remove the much more intense Rayleigh scattered component.
 The remaining Raman scattered light is then passed into a spectrograph and captured using a CCD detector to give a Raman spectrum like that shown in Figure 11 of paracetamol.

 Figure 11: Raman spectrum of paracetamol.

 Fluorescence Spectrometer Instrumentation

 We hope this article on the types of spectrometer has provided a useful introduction to the most commonly encountered optical spectrometers and the type of measurements that they can produce.
 For more advanced information on fluorescence spectroscopy and spectrometers why not read our blog or explore our range of fluorescence and transient absorption spectrometers.

 Keep in Touch

-If you have enjoyed reading this blog post, and want to be the first to see all the latest news, applications and product information, then sign-up to our infrequent newsletter via the red sign-up button below and join us on social media.
+If you have enjoyed reading this blog post about our spectroscopic instruments, and want to be the first to see all the latest news, applications and product information, then sign-up to our infrequent newsletter via the red sign-up button below and join us on social media.